 Outerwear first – you need to know how to survive the elements

 Iceland is the third windiest place on earth (and nobody lives in the other two), with rain/snow/sleet accompanying the wind on most occasions.
 Outerwear is therefore extremely important and it better be good quality… If you have not brought proper gear, here are two great, Icelandic brands to look for.

 A good, rain and windproof coat is a must.
 I tried on two of Zo-on’s coats and I think they can withstand almost anything.
 The yellow one leaves almost none of your upper body exposed to the elements – perfect for hard-core glacier hiking.
 Just be sure to get pants as well.
 Although the coat made me look like the Michelin Man, I felt sure I would never get cold in it.
 I would be willing to sacrifice vanity for practicality on this one.
 The light gray one is great streetwear on those icy, windy winter days.

-This outerwear brand is Iceland’s oldest and is well known, not only for quality outerwear but also for its unusual advertising campaigns, featuring brooding Icelanders in inclement weather.
+66° North is an outerwear brand that is Iceland’s oldest and is well known not only for quality outerwear but also for its unusual advertising campaigns featuring brooding Icelanders in inclement weather.
 Their products are meant for heavy-duty outdoor activities, but they are very popular as streetwear as well.
-I am a city rat and you won’t find me hiking except up a garden path, but once I had these sturdy pants on, I could see myself attacking a mountain (OK, a hill…).
+I am a city rat, and you won’t find me hiking except up a garden path, but once I had these sturdy pants on, I could see myself attacking a mountain (OK, a hill…).
 I would definitely wear the orange jacket any time for added warmth and comfort.